MAST: Multiscale Audio Spectrogram Transformers: Conclusion and Future Work

 In this paper, we present Multiscale AST.
 Due to its strong implicit temporal bias, we hypothesize MAST is better suited for audio and speech classification tasks.
 We empirically show that MAST outperforms AST for various speech and non-speech tasks.
 We also present SS-MAST, a new SSL-based audio pre-training methodology for MAST.
-MAST outperforms SSAST for both AST and MAST.
+SS-MAST outperforms SSAST when employed with either AST or MAST.